amarlearning/PyStalker/README.md

 - [x] Allow user to delete the records.
 - [ ] Make it pip installable
 - [x] check the validity of username.
-- [ ] Add functionality of adding multiple usernames.
+- [ ] Add functionality of adding multiple usernames at a time.
 - [x] Ability to edit the content of a Data file.
 - [x] Add python3 support
 - [ ] Encrypt the `DATA` file using **Sqlcipher**